No bail for resident assistant charged in series of arson fires at Wheaton College

 Pimentel admitted to setting the fire, along with six others in the hall since Nov.
 28, according to prosecutors.

-A hidden camera that was set up following the initial string of blazes showed Pimental throwing a towel into the bubbler and lighting it on fire, prosecutors said.
+A hidden camera that was set up following the initial string of blazes showed Pimental throwing a towel into the bubbler and lighting it on fire, prosecutors added.

 The fires did not result in any injuries.